ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 and DKIM), then the Mail Receiver may choose to ignore the Domain Owner's policy.

 The Mail Receiver is now ready to reply to the DATA command.
 If the DMARC check yields that the message is to be rejected, then the Mail Receiver replies with a 5xy code to inform the sender of failure.
 If the DMARC check cannot be resolved due to transient network errors, then the Mail Receiver replies with a 4xy code to inform the sender as to the need to reattempt delivery later.
-If the DMARC check yields a passing message, then the Mail Receiver continues on with email processing, perhaps using the result of the DMARC check as an input to additional processing modules such as a domain reputation query.
+If the DMARC check yields a passing message, then the Mail Receiver continues with email processing, perhaps using the result of the DMARC check as an input to additional processing modules such as a domain reputation query.